ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Incident management system:
 :  An entity which implements incident management.
-It includes (but not limited to) incident management server and incident management client.
+It includes (but not limited to) incident server and incident client.

-Incident management server:
+Incident server:
 :  An entity which provides which is responsible for detecting and reporting an incident, performing incident diagnosis, resolution and prediction, etc.

-Incident management client:
+Incident client:
 :  An entity which can manage incidents.
    For example, it can receive incident notifications, query the information of incidents, instruct an incident management server to diagnose, help resolve, etc.

+Incident handler:
+: An entity which can receive incident notification, store and query the information of incidents for fault analysis.

 # Sample Use Cases